CAAPIM/gateway-ansible-playbook/TUTORIAL.md

 Run `ansible-playbook -i inventories/tutorial/hosts.yml playbooks/gateway-install-license.yml`

 This will put your license files onto the Gateway cluster.
-But all existing gateways licenses need to be removed manually using Policy Manager before gateway can bootstrap new licenses.
+Note all existing gateways licenses need to be removed manually using Policy Manager before gateway can bootstrap new licenses.

 ## Update Hostnames used by OAuth Toolkit